 following an 1832 survey.

 first plat showed three streets crossing three.
-The other
+The other north-south

-late New York Governor DeWitt Clinton.
+York Governor DeWitt Clinton.

 main east-west street was called Ottaway, later corrected to Ottawa,

 an Indian tribe that Andrew Jacksons administration was

 relocating from Ohio to Kansas.

 was flanked by Blagrove and Bomford streets.
 Those were named

 for the people who sold the land to the developer: landowner